common-voice/common-voice-methodology/README.rst

 ===============

 The goal of this repository/living document is two-fold:

-1. To outline a well-researched and methodological approach for the construction of sentence based corpora designated to be recorded, and thus become read speech corpora.
+1. To outline a well-researched and methodological approach for the construction of sentence-based corpora designated to be recorded, and thus become read speech corpora.
-2. To outline a well-researched and methodological approach for the collection of recordings of a sentence based corpora
+2. To outline a well-researched and methodological approach for the collection of recordings of such a sentence-based corpora

 This is done by advising with domain experts and integrating conclusions and lessons learned from past research in the field.

-The approach taken here is simple: First, the premise is set, detailing the various aspects of corpus construction and collection that require attention, and the possible approaches to each; Then, a set of best practices is suggested, corresponding to the list of aspects detailed in the premise.
+The approach taken here is simple:

+- First, the premise is set, detailing the various aspects of corpus construction and collection that require attention, and the possible approaches to each aspect.
+- Then, a set of best practices is suggested, corresponding to the list of aspects detailed in the premise.
 Where a wide concensus has been reached by advising parties, a single best practice is suggested, while several are outlined in the case of differing opinions, detailing possible implications of the choice between them, where possible.

 Premise